fbarry/Antidote-Mobile/artifacts/architecture.md

 # Program Organization
-You should have your context, container, and component (c4model.com) diagrams in this section, along with a description and explanation of each diagram and a table that relates each block to one or more user stories.

-See Code Complete, Chapter 3 and https://c4model.com/

 ## Context Diagram:
 - The context diagram shows the context of the use of our software system.